 Recipe Instructions

 Risotto is not hard to cook.
-Get your prep work done, and with a little patience and stirring, you'll have a wonderful risotto ahead.
+Get your prep work done, and with a little patience and stirring, you'll have a wonderful risotto dinner.

 Step 1: Prep and set-up for cooking.
 Chop the onion and garlic, get the broth heated up on the stove top, and measure out your rice and wine.
 Place everything near the stove before you start.